Two new EU strategies: Europe Invests in Quantum Research and Life Sciences of the Future

 • Accelerating market access with the EU Biotech Law

-• A platform for networking start-ups, industry and investors
+• A networking platform for start-ups, industry and investors

 • €300 million for public procurement in areas such as vaccines, cancer research and climate adaptation